-One ride, “Canyon Blaster” is a double corkscrew coaster that hits speeds of 55 mph.
+One ride, “Canyon Blaster” is a double corkscrew rollercoaster that hits speeds of 55 mph.

 “Inverter” does just that, inverts riders at the top of its circular rotation.

 While Adventure dome is stocked with rides for all ages, there are certainly things to do for older thrill-seekers.
 Circus Circus is the place to be for those looking for rollercoasters in Las Vegas.